The Early Church Had a Great Reputation. What Happened?

 In the Bible, Dr. Luke notes that the gathering of folks who follow Jesus (aka, the church) enjoy the goodwill of all the people.
 In another place he records that all the people have a high regard for the church.
+They had a great reputation.
 Perhaps that’s why they grow from a handful of people to several thousands in just a few months.

 If only that were the case today.
 Yes, some people on the outside respect the church, but society as a whole, holds a much different view.
 They hate us and criticize us.
 They call us hypocrites and view us as filled with hate and always arguing.
 In large part, they’re right.

 What happened?
 What went wrong over the past two thousand years?
 Here are four ideas to consider:

 The early church shares what they have with one another, and no one has any needs.
 (Notice the focus is on meeting needs, not fulfilling wants.)

 They Don’t Ask For Money